MP Peter Julian Introduces Motion to Phase Out Harmful Chemicals in Firefighting Gear & Suppression Foam

 We encourage you to support the effort by participating via the following options:

-• Paper Petition: The attached paper petition is ideal for gathering signatures at local events like upcoming Canada Day celebrations and BBQs..
+• Paper Petition: The paper petition is ideal for gathering signatures at local events like upcoming Canada Day celebrations and BBQs..
 Once you have collected 25 signatures or more, Mail the original copy to MP Peter Julian's office (postage-free): Suite 203, Wellington Building House of Commons Ottawa, ON K1A 0A6

 PETITION TO THE HOUSE OF COMMONS